-Old Fordyce Church was dedicated to the man who was made first bishop of the area in the late 500s.
-His name is variously spelled as St Talarican, St Talorgan, or St Tarquin, but whatever the spelling of his name, he was a native Pictish Saint who apparently established an early church here.
+Old Fordyce Church was dedicated to the man who probably came from the area and was made Bishop of Sodor (or Bishop of the Isles) in about 720.
+His name is variously spelled as St Talarican, St Talorgan, or St Tarquin, but whatever the spelling of his name, he was a native Pictish saint who apparently established an early church here.
 His memory is preserved both in the dedication of the church and in the name of St Tarqin's Well, a healing well whose traces can still be seen beside a nearby burn.
 It is said that after his death, St Talarican's Day was celebrated here on 30 October each year.

 The medieval Fordyce Church seems to have been similar to many churches of the time.
 It was of a simple rectangular shape without aisles or additions, and internally was divided by a screen into a nave and a chancel.
 There would probably have been a porch on the south side of the west end of the nave, and it is thought that parts of this continue to stand as the lower parts of the later bell-tower.